The Literacy Centers

 Since 1943, the Literacy Centers have been transforming generations of K-12 students into effective, independent learners by applying evidence-based instruction tailored to their strengths, needs, and ongoing progress.
 The Literacy Centers offer comprehensive literacy and math assessment and intervention services for students in grades K-12 from public, charter, or choice schools.
 Home-schooled children are also eligible for the intervention programs.

-REGISTER NOW FOR OUR FALL SEMESTER
+REGISTER NOW FOR OUR SPRING SEMESTER

 Accepting students for Math and Reading assessments and intervention – Grades K-12 - public, private, and homeschooled.